Betty-Blocks-Services/bb-generic-actions/readme.md

-# Generic Actions TypeScript Template
+# Generic Actions Template (Vanilla 🍦)

-This project serves as a starting point for building generic actions in TypeScript.
+This project serves as a starting point for building generic actions in Vanilla JavaScript.

 ## 📦 Dependencies

 This template includes the following key dependencies:

-- **TypeScript** – Static TypeScript for JavaScript.
 - **Jest** – Testing framework.
 - **esbuild** – Fast JavaScript bundler.